 - Follow up on commitments made during sessions

-- Survey team for feedback to improve next time
+- Survey the team for feedback to improve next time

 - Reference retreat experiences in ongoing work